Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Literature classification and analysis

 \subsection{Transport fleet, depots, and constraints}

 We now consider the characteristics of the transport fleet and the depots in the relevant literature as well as the considered constraints.

 Figure~\ref{fig:fleet_cons} shows the distribution of fleet characteristics.
-Most models do not consider transport with vehicles, i.e., they use a vehicle-free fleet.
-The reason for this is certainly the focus of our literature search on patient transport within hospitals.
+Most papers do not consider transport with vehicles, i.e., they use a vehicle-free fleet.
+The reason for this is certainly the focus of our literature search on intra-hospital patient transport.
 Indeed, the papers that use a vehicle-free fleet are a subset of the papers categorized as inside hospitals in Figure~\ref{fig:locations}.
-The papers~\cite{hanne_2009a,kallrath_2005a,beaudry_2010a}, which only mention transport inside hospitals and use vehicles for transport, consider larger hospital complexes -- sometimes on mile-long road networks~\cite{beaudry_2010a}.
+The papers~\cite{hanne_2009a,kallrath_2005a,beaudry_2010a}, which only mention transport inside hospitals and use vehicles for transport, consider large hospital complexes -- sometimes on mile-long road networks~\cite{beaudry_2010a}.
 In most papers considering vehicles, ambulances are used for transport.
 However, ambulances for non-emergency transport (so-called Basic Life Support and Advanced Life Support Ambulances~\cite{melachrinoudis_2005a}) are often mentioned, which leads to an increased use of heterogeneous fleets, alongside fleets that also differ in their capacity and tasks.
-In addition, some studies~\cite{kergosien_2011a,melachrinoudis_2005a} describe that they consider a heterogeneous fleet due to real conditions.
+In addition, some studies~\cite{kergosien_2011a,beaudry_2010a,hanne_2009a,melachrinoudis_2005a} model a heterogeneous fleet to reflect real-world conditions.

-With respect to depots, Figure~\ref{fig:depot_cons} shows a clear dominance of multi-depot models.
-It should be noted, however, that a large proportion of papers do not give specific reasons for using multi-depot concepts.
+With respect to depots, Figure~\ref{fig:depot_cons} shows a clear dominance of multi-depot problems.
+It should be noted, however, that a large proportion of papers do not give specific reasons for using multi-depot approaches.
 Some papers~\cite{melachrinoudis_2005a,beaudry_2010a} state that the use of a multi-depot approach is based on real data.
-The few problems where single depot approaches are used are models with a central assembly point for the transporters or transportation vehicles, which can also be seen as a result of real data~\cite{nickel_2000a}.
+The few papers using single-depot approaches use a central assembly point for the transporters or transport vehicles, which can also be seen as a result of real data~\cite{nickel_2000a}.
 For the problems that do not use depots, this modeling choice results from the specific approaches.
-For instance, Séguin et al.~\cite{seguin_2019a} assign responsibilities to the transporters for transport corridors between building sections, and in~\cite{xiao_2022a}, the transporting nurses are assigned to the starting ward anyway and therefore return to their normal workplace after the transport.
+For instance, Séguin et al.~\cite{seguin_2019a} assign responsibilities to the transporters for transport corridors between building sections, and in~\cite{xiao_2022a}, nurses begin their transport tasks from their assigned nursing ward, accompany patients to their appointments or pick them up from appointments, and then return directly to their ward.